 Once the decision has been made to award the clinical trainer credential, participants are expected and entitled to independently provide the CCIP for academic programs, consortia's, clinical sites, or other sponsors on request.

-The next CCIP Trainer course will occur in Alexandria, VA, from April 24-26, 2014.
+The next CCIP Trainer course will occur in Alexandria, VA, in 2016, at a date and time to be determined.
+A call for applicants will take place in the fall of 2015.
 If selected for participation, attendees will be responsible for making their own travel arrangements to participate in the course.
-Upon successfully completing the course, participants will receive 2.25 continuing education units and will be granted the CCIP Trainer Credential.
+Upon successfully completing the course, participants will receive 2.20 continuing education units and will be granted the CCIP Trainer Credential.

 Course participation is available to selected applicants who meet certain prerequisites and who have completed a thorough application and review process.
 Mandatory course prerequisites include: